The Mackinac Bridge has

 the death of an infant on the bridge.

-There are many deaths
+But there are many other deaths

-connected to the bridge.
+connected to the Mighty Mac.

 On September 10, 1978